Lima9092/PapaEcho/README.md

-I'll create comprehensive documentation for these PowerShell migration scripts for your GitHub repository.
-The documentation will include an overview of each script, prerequisites, input file requirements, and usage instructions.

 # Data Migration Toolset

 A collection of PowerShell GUI tools for discovering, mapping, and migrating file shares to Azure Storage.